niplav/site/two_people_on_a_planet.md

 There are, of course, several problems with this approach.

+### Assumptions

+This strategy assumes several things:

+* The two people start at opposite points on the planet
+* The two people know where the equator is
+* Both can make at least one marking
+* Both follow the same strategy

 ### The Strategy is not Obvious

 This objection of course applies to all possible strategies,